McLovin-81/littleGroupData/doc.md

     - If there is anything stored in https_proxy or http_proxy, store it in proxy.
     - If the proxy variable is not empty, connect through the proxy.
 - Code works fine on business laptop and home laptop.
+- Code presented to Tim Rumrich.
+- Got new tasks.